Skip to main content

 Jenin and Tulkarem

-• We ask Israel to lift the siege to allow increased and continuous humanitarian supplies to cross into Gaza.
+• Israel to lift the blockade to allow unhindered and continuous humanitarian supplies like medicine, medical equipment, food, fuel and water to enter Gaza.

 • Basic guarantees of safety to enable our teams to move to provide humanitarian and medical services.